stillunfolding/capastrophic/README.md

 ## Supported SCP Protocols
 - SCP02 (i='15', i='55'; C-MAC on modified APDU)
+- SCP03 (i=any)
+  - Note: All values for parameter "i" are supported, but security levels above 3 are not implemented, as they are beyond this tool's intended scope.

 ## To Do List
 - Add "script"/"test" commands to `ccm.py` to execute a sequence of commands
 - Implement support for **Deep mode** CAP file conversion to `json2cap.py`
-- Add SCP03 support to the `scp.py` tool
-- Add sanity checks for SPC i Parameter
-- Add logical-channel awareness to `scp.py`
 - Add more logs, and load log-level from settings.
 - Add component exclusion support for `ccm.py load`
 - Split methods in Method component in `cap2json.py`
+- Refactor SCP02/SCP03 implementations!
+- Add logical-channel awareness to SCP implementations.
+- Add command line flags to `ccm.py` for SCP proto/config selection